simonmichael/hledger/hledger/doc/commands.m4.md

   (Those names are not accurate in the accounting sense; it just puts negative amounts under credit and zero or greater amounts under debit.)

+## print-unique
+Print transactions which do not reuse an already-seen description.

 ## register
 Show postings and their running total.
 Alias: reg.